 We were in the Wakhan Valley, on the Tajikistan side, a historical, remote and beautiful region which, for me, is one of the best places to visit in the whole of Central Asia.

-A guide to the Wakhan Valley in Tajikistan
+Introduction to the Wakhan Valley

 For this reason, despite being a very mountainous area, in the valley you find several fortresses located on the top of very high hills, offering the most epic and impressive views ever.

-Historically, the region served as a division line between west and east Asia, so the valley became an important Silk Road route as well.
+Historically, the region served as a dividing line between west and east Asia, so the valley became an important Silk Road route as well.
 In the 20th century, it also marked a clear border between the Soviet Union and the British Empire.